RenlingHu/WorkflowForMSLD/Multiple_Topology_Creation/README.md

 #### Note
  - origin from: https://github.com/Vilseck-Lab/msld-py-prep
- - mainly modified the msld_mcs module which combined with the MCS_align algorithm to identify the MCS more accurately
+ - mainly modified the msld_mcs module which combined with the LIC_align algorithm to identify the MCS more accurately
- - secondly modified the msld_wrt module to connect to the next 'Simulation System Setup' stage more smoothly
+ - secondly modified the msld_wrt module to connect to the next 'Simulation System Setup' stage more flawlessly and robustly

 ---
 #### INPUT